-Berklee Online offers a 30% tuition reduction to all military students.
-This includes active duty military students as well veterans.
+Berklee Online offers a 30% tuition reduction to all military students who are veterans, reservists, and on active duty.

-For active duty students from any non-listed branch as well as non-active duty and veteran students not using VA benefits, documentation from your specific branch of the military that indicates you are or were active in that branch will be required.
-This documentation can be faxed to the Assistant Continuing Education Registrar at 617-747-2149 or emailed to email@example.com.
+For active duty and reservist service members, as well as veteran students not using VA benefits, documentation from your specific branch of the military that indicates you are or were active in that branch will be required.
+Students that intend to use the Post 9/11 GI Bill®*, Montgomery GI Bill®, or Dependents Educational Assistance should submit their VA Certificate of Eligibility.

 The amount of the benefit is limited to the amount that the person would receive for the same course if regular MGIB benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.

-The benefit is available for all courses that began on or after October 30, 2000.
 A copy of the Tuition Assistance (TA) Authorization form for the course that has been signed by an authorized military official will be required.
-Students who have not requested MGIB benefits before should submit a VA Form 22-1990 to establish eligibility.
+Students who have not requested MGIB benefits before should submit a VA Form 22-1990 at vets.gov to establish eligibility.

 The resources below contain helpful information for both prospective and current students.
-If you have any questions or would like assistance in navigation, please contact our Assistant Continuing Education Registrar at firstname.lastname@example.org.
+If you have any questions or would like assistance in navigation, please contact our Veterans Affairs Coordinator at email@example.com.

 - The U.S. Department of Education's College Affordability and Transparency Center's College Scorecards make it easier to find the right college for you.
 You can use the College Scorecard to learn more about a college's affordability and value in order to make more informed decisions about which college to attend.